kdoore/CS2335-Gitbook/ui-buttons_for_level_control.md

-#UI Buttons for Level Control
+#UI Buttons To Change Scene

 In Unity, we can use Scenes to implement game levels, we can write C# scripts to write a versatile controller method that can be used on any button to change the game scene.